Speakeasy-Casino/ace-archives/readme.md

 Prepare the data:
 During the preparation process we dropped entries with null values.
 Then we combined all the C programming languages.
 We kept the top five languages and renamed all the other languages to "other."
 We cleaned the text by removing non-alphanumeric characters.

+Modeling:
+During the modeling process we dropped the Other programming languages to improve performance.
+We attempted to use the Logistic Regression, Random Forest and Decision Tree models.
+Our Decision Tree performed the best at 76%.
+Our baseline of 62% was determined by picking the language which occurred the most often, Ruby.